arduino/docs-content/content/tutorials/generic/WiFi101ThingSpeakDataUploader/WiFi101ThingSpeakDataUploader.md

 ---
 author: 'Arduino'
-description: 'This tutorial demonstrates how to use the Arduino Zero or Arduino Uno and the WiFi101 shield to send a live stream of the light and temperature values.'
+description: 'This tutorial demonstrates how to use the Arduino Zero or Arduino Uno and the WiFi shield 101 to send a live stream of the light and temperature values.'
 title: 'WiFi101 ThingSpeak Data Uploader Example'
 tags: [WiFi101]
 ---

 ## WiFi 101 ThingSpeak Data Uploader

-This tutorial demonstrates how to use the Arduino Zero or Arduino Uno and the WiFi101 shield to send a live stream of the light and temperature values in your environment using [ThingSpeak.com](https://www.thingspeak.com).
+This tutorial demonstrates how to use the Arduino Zero or Arduino Uno and the WiFi Shield 101 to send a live stream of the light and temperature values in your environment using [ThingSpeak.com](https://www.thingspeak.com).
 ThingSpeak is an open data platform for the Internet of Things which allows you to collect data in a your own channel and get data from other channels using the API.
 In this example, we will use a photocell and a temperature sensor and send their values wirelessly to the ThingSpeak server.

 ## Hardware Required